-History has shown the human race to have been less than responsible regarding the sustainable management of our forests.
+History has shown that the human race has been less than responsible regarding the sustainable management of our forests.
 In fairness to our fore-bearers, they needed timber for every part of their lives and had not yet learned the science of sustainable forestry.
 Over the past 200 years, we as a society have come to understand the value of making sure that our forest resources are available for many generations to come.

 As a consumer, you can do your part to help the health of the planet by using wood products in your built environments and taking comfort in its sustainability by looking for the FSC, SFI and PEFC logos / certifications, which we will discuss next in this article.